hliulab/SSDA4Drug/README.md

 python experiment_shot.py --shot_method "3-shot" --drug "Gefitinib" --encoder_h_dims "512,256" --bottleneck 128 --predictor_h_dims "64,32" --epochs 50 --lr 0.001 --batch_size 32 --dropout 0.3
 ```

-if you want to train the model using custom datasets, you need to download the datasets (Example: GDSC and GEO), place it in the datasets folder, and then run
+If you want to train the model using custom datasets, you need to download the datasets (Example: GDSC and GEO), place it in the datasets folder, and then run
 ```bash
 python experiment_shot.py --shot_method "3-shot"
 ```